Rethinking Jailbreak Detection of Large Vision Language Models with Representational Contrastive Scoring: Preliminaries

-\textbf{Representation Engineering for Safety.} Recent work demonstrates that LLM intermediate representations encode rich semantic information about input intent and safety \citep{zou2023representation, arditi2024refusal, zhou2024alignment}.
-Studies show that specific layers correlate with harmful content generation \citep{wu2024mitigating, he2025towards} and demonstrate empirical separability between benign and malicious prompts in representation space \citep{zhou2024alignment, he2024jailbreaklens}.
-We build on existing understanding and extend this approach to the multimodal domain, systematically identifying safety-critical layers within LVLMs across diverse attack strategies and modeling the distributional geometry of these layers with a lightweight, contrastive scoring framework for robust and generalizable detection.
+\textbf{Representation Engineering for Safety.} Recent work demonstrates that LLM intermediate representations encode rich semantic information about input intent and safety \citep{arditi2024refusal,zhou2024alignment}.
+Studies show that specific layers correlate with harmful content generation \citep{wu2024mitigating,he2025towards} and demonstrate empirical separability between benign and malicious prompts in representation space \citep{zhou2024alignment, he2024jailbreaklens,zhao2025defending}.
+However, these approaches rely on simple prototype classifiers on raw embeddings and limit their scope to text-only models.
+We systematically extend this paradigm to the multimodal domain, introducing a principled method to identify safety-critical layers and model their distributional geometry for robust detection across diverse modalities.